Encode to MP4

-The startup video (“MP4Museum” etc.) should come on after booting.
-Also, depending on your setup, you might hear the startup sound of an old projector.
+The startup video (“MP4Museum” etc.) with sound should come on after booting.

 You can make changes to the config.txt on the boot drive for setting options or to force certain video modes.
 This can be useful when the display or projector is incorrectly, or not at all detected.